TheMarlboroMan/jumpystar/README.md

 A happy, family oriented little platformer.

 Bugfix:
+	- Do not place ground based enemies on small platforms.

 Better coding:

 	- High jump from the top: less robotic movement, slowly drag the players towards the limit.
 	- The whole "can_cancel_jump" and "cancel_jump" deal on the player smells rotten.
 	- Use templates to do the filters below distance.
+	- Perhaps make DNOT compatible with JSON.

 Do better: